According to the most recent Census, over 122,000 people in Australia are experiencing homelessness. But what is homelessness exactly?

 Under 18s

-Children and young people, especially those in single-parent households or fleeing domestic violence, are susceptible to homelessness.
+Children and young people under the age of 18, especially those in single-parent households or fleeing domestic violence, are susceptible to homelessness.

 In 2021-22, almost 30% of those getting help from specialist homelessness services were under 18.